 On Feb.
-21, 2019, the FDA announced that it was updating the prescribing information for Uloric to include a black box warning about an increased risk of death with Uloric compared to allopurinol.
+21, 2019, the FDA updated the prescribing information for Uloric to include a black box warning about an increased risk of death with Uloric compared to allopurinol.

 According to the safety announcement, the FDA had required Takeda to conduct a safety clinical trial when the agency first approved Uloric.
 The study found the risk of death among people with both gout and cardiovascular disease was higher for patients who took Uloric than for similar patients who took allopurinol.